doupkg/lapcord-server/README.md

 ### Using Lapcord

-By logic you've to open Lapce and have a Discord session open on your desktop for the server to start and connect to Discord through a presence.
+By logic you have to open Lapce and have a Discord session open on your desktop for the server to start and initialize the presence.

 Now your Discord profile should display a presence like this: